 Marites obtained her MS in Physics degree in 2004.
 She later entered the Diploma Programme of the International Centre for Theoretical Physics in Trieste.
 After completing the Diploma Programme in condensed matter physics, she continued her PhD studies at the Universiteit Utrecht in the Netherlands.
 She has since joined a high-tech equipment manufacturing company as a technical supplier engineer.

 Jade completed her MS Physics degree in 2016.
-She has presented her research on fluctuations and entanglement in matrix product state representible states at the 13th Asia Pacific Physics Conference in Brisbane.
+She has presented her research on fluctuations and entanglement in matrix product state representable states at the 13th Asia Pacific Physics Conference in Brisbane.
 Jade is a faculty member of the Central Luzon State University and her MS studies was supported by the CHEd Faculty Development Program.

 Joselito studied thermoelectric transport in electron gas conductors in different dimensions as a SanD graduate student.
 He was also a SanD SA and was in charge of its computer systems.
 After obtaining his MS Physics degree in 2006, he worked for an international technology company that provides illumination and detection solutions to its customers.
 There he was employed as a design engineer and developed optoelectronic devices.
-In 2011 Joselito joined the Condensed Matter Physics Laboratory to pursue his doctoral research on terahertz spectroscopy.
+In 2011 Joselito joined the Condensed Matter Physics Laboratory to continue his doctoral research on terahertz spectroscopy.
 He obtained his physics PhD in 2016.

 Jan Philippe entered the NIP MS Physics program as a DOST-ASTHRDP scholar after graduating with highest honors from MSU-IIT.
 He completed the MS Physics program in 2017.
 Jan's results on correlation functions in quenched spin chains have been presented at several conferences with the support of the UPD OVCRD through Project No. 161614 PhDIA.